mRickk/innosuisse-startupticker-gingershots/README.md

 4. Frontend Display & Additional Options:
 The generated dashboard is displayed on the React-based frontend.
 Simultaneously, users have the option to download the data and generate a one-page PDF report.
 This report offers tailored insights into market trends for startup founders and benchmarking data for investors, effectively providing a personalized Swiss startup radar.

+## Running the code

+To run the backend everything has to be done from the CLI, to run the front you may go to 'frontend/src/' and run 'nvm start'